Create an account to unlock power-ups, track stats & compete

 In Hard mode, every clue must be used in subsequent guesses.
 This eliminates exploratory guesses but forces precision.
 Start with the highest-frequency letters and build from confirmed green positions outward.

-Word puzzles like Unlimited Wordly offer genuine cognitive benefits backed by research:
+Regular word puzzle practice offers genuine cognitive benefits backed by research:

 Studies published in the Journal of Experimental Psychology have demonstrated that regular engagement with word puzzles is associated with improved verbal fluency and delayed cognitive decline in older adults.
 Playing daily is genuinely good for your brain.